nalnatsheh/iit-ece588/docs/tut/README.md

 B[:] = np.random.randint(0, 100, size=(150, 200), dtype=np.int16)
 ```
 the random seed is set for reproducibility
-Matrices A and B are initaited with random integers between 0 and 255
+Matrices A and B are initiated with random integers between 0 and 255

 6. **Syncing Data to the FPGA**
 ```